DragN0007/Overhauled-Livestock/.github/ISSUE_TEMPLATE/bug_report.md

 **Have you tried removing other mods?
 Did the issue persist after removing them?:**

 **Are you on Singleplayer or a Server?:**

+-Before posting an issue, please make sure you’re on the latest version of the mod.
+There’s a possibility it’s already been fixed!